 There’s a time and place for expert opinion, but sometimes the best practical wisdom springs straight from real life.
-GreatSchools is proud to introduce “What Worked,” a new series featuring tips and tales tapped directly from the source: fellow moms and dads.
-From facing down mean girls (and boys) to helping with homework horrors, GreatSchools members recount their child-rearing adventures in the hopes that what worked for them just might work for you.
+So we asked fellow moms and dads to share their tips and tales from child-rearing adventures — from facing down mean girls (and boys) to helping with homework horrors — in the hopes that what worked for them just might work for you.
 At the very least, we hope these short takes will inspire you to try new, creative tactics tailored to your child’s needs.

 Do you dread homework as much as your child?
 With a little imagination, these parents transformed the sometimes haunted hour by injecting playful projects and breaks into their children’s mental calisthenics and thus bringing some balance to their at-home learning:

 Immediately after school, have a snack or light meal prepared.
 Allow your child to have a fun activity either at home or at the park for about 15 or 30 minutes Then jump into your usual homework routine.
 Depending on how much homework your child has, you may want to allow 15- to 20-minute breaks in between, so as not to wear the child out. — by MrsDME

 The breaks between homework assignments are especially helpful for my guy.
 I often encourage him to get up, run around, and do jumping jacks.
 Movement restarts the brain and helps kids concentrate and perform better.
 I also make sure my son is working in a quiet area and has access to resources.
 If he has everything he needs within arm’s reach, he is more likely to use strategies rather than just wing it. — by Michellea